Objectives and Learning

 The students have the opportunity to take an internship at the schools fifth semester.
 For the student to start an internship, an internship contract should be approved.
 Internship contract should be completed by the student and subsequently approved and signed by the administration of SAFD.

 Read more about the internship course here.

 The education at Scandinavian Academy of Fashion Design gives a total of 180 ECTS points, which is the same number of points that a bachelor’s degree gives.
-The program is approved by the Ministry of Education and Research, but as SAFD is a private institution in Denmark, the school does not have the right to use the title “Bachelor” due to the Danish rules for accreditation of the field of education, even though the ECTS points as mentioned above are the same.
+The program is SU grant approved by the Agency for Higher Education and Science, but as SAFD is a private institution in Denmark, the school does not have the right to use the title “Bachelor” due to the Danish rules for accreditation of the field of education, even though the ECTS points as mentioned above are the same.